-The maximum salary for an employee, director or shareholder, including packaged components that you can claim from the funding is \$200,000 per financial year.
+The maximum salary for an employee, director or shareholder, including packaged components that you can claim through the funding opportunity is \$200,000 per financial year.

 For periods of the project that do not make a full financial year, you must reduce the maximum salary amount you claim proportionally.